IDCubed/oms-docs/sources/tutorials/install_virtualbox.rst

 .. code::

-   VBoxManage internalcommands createrawvmdk -filename /home/user/VirtualBox/raw_disk.vmdk -rawdisk /dev/sdb -partitions 3 -relative
+   oms% VBoxManage internalcommands createrawvmdk -filename /home/user/VirtualBox/raw_disk.vmdk -rawdisk /dev/sdb -partitions 3 -relative

 With the raw disk created, you can then add it to a new or existing VM just as